michaelford85/populate_guacamole/README.md

 Role Variables
 --------------
-GUAC_USERNAME: The administrator username for your Guacamole Server.
-This is typically `guacadmin`
-GUAC_PASSWORD: The administrator password for your Guacamole Server.
+`GUAC_USERNAME`: The administrator username for your Guacamole Server.
+This is typically `guacadmin` `GUAC_PASSWORD`: The administrator password for your Guacamole Server.
 For AWS, the default password is the instance ID

-student_total: The total number of users for your Guacamole server.
+`student_total`: The total number of users for your Guacamole server.
 Each user will have the following username: studentX, where X is the number
-ec2_name_prefix: The prefix for your Linklight login url
+`ec2_name_prefix`: The prefix for your Linklight login url
 domain: The domain for your Linklight login url

-the entire URL will have the format of studentX.ec2_name_prefix.domain. i.e., student1.test-workshop.rhdemo.io
+the entire URL will have the format of studentX.ec2_name_prefix.domain. i.e., `student1.test-workshop.rhdemo.io`

 Example Inventory
 ----------------